Umaswati: Seven categories of truth

-Umaswati categorizes the types of knowledge to be empirical, attained through one's sense of perception; articulation that which is acquired through literature; clairvoyance is perception of things outside the natural reach of senses; mind reading; and omniscience.
-In chapter 2, Umaswati presents sutras on soul.
+Umāsvāti categorizes the types of knowledge to be empirical, attained through one's sense of perception; articulation that which is acquired through literature; clairvoyance is perception of things outside the natural reach of senses; mind reading; and omniscience.
+In chapter 2, Umāsvāti presents sutras on soul.
 He asserts that soul is distinguished by suppression of deluding karma, or elimination of eight types of karmas, or partial presence of destructive karmas, or arising of eight types of new karmas, or those that are innate to the soul, or a combination of these.
-In chapter 3 through 6, Umaswati presents sutras for his first three categories of truth.
+In chapter 3 through 6, Umāsvāti presents sutras for his first three categories of truth.

 Ethics

-In chapter 7, Umaswati presents the Jaina vows and explains their value in stopping karmic particle inflow to the soul.
+In chapter 7, Umāsvāti presents the Jaina vows and explains their value in stopping karmic particle inflow to the soul.
 The vows, translates Nathmal Tatia, are ahimsa (abstinence from violence), anirta (abstinence from falsehood), asteya (abstinence from stealing), brahmacharya (abstinence from carnality), and aparigraha (abstinence from possessiveness).

 Karma and rebirths

-Umaswati, in chapter 8 of Tattvartha Sutra presents his sutras on how karma affects rebirths.
+Umāsvāti, in chapter 8 of Tattvartha Sutra presents his sutras on how karma affects rebirths.
 He asserts that accumulated karma in life determine the length of life and realm of rebirth for each soul in each of four states – infernal beings, plants and animals, human beings and as gods.
-Further, states Umaswati, karma also affects the body, the shape, the characteristics as well as the status of the soul within the same species, such as Ucchi (upper) or Nicchi (lower) status.
-The accumulated and new karma are material particles, states Umaswati, which stick to the soul and these travel with the soul from one life to the next as bondage, where each ripens.
-Once ripened, the karmic particles fall off, states Umaswati.
+Further, states Umāsvāti, karma also affects the body, the shape, the characteristics as well as the status of the soul within the same species, such as Ucchi (upper) or Nicchi (lower) status.
+The accumulated and new karma are material particles, states Umāsvāti, which stick to the soul and these travel with the soul from one life to the next as bondage, where each ripens.
+Once ripened, the karmic particles fall off, states Umāsvāti.

 Shedding karma and liberation

-The chapter 9 of Tattvartha Sutra by Umaswati describe how karmic particles can be stopped from attaching to the soul and how these can be shed.
+The chapter 9 of Tattvartha Sutra by Umāsvāti describe how karmic particles can be stopped from attaching to the soul and how these can be shed.
 He asserts that gupti (curbing activity), dharma (virtues such as forbearance, modesty, purity, truthfulness, self-restraint, austerity, renunciation), contemplation, endurance in hardship (he lists twenty two hardships including hunger, thirst, cold, heat, nakedness, injury, lack of gain, illness, praise, disrespect), and with good character towards others (he lists five – equanimity, reinitiation, non-injury (ahimsa), slight passion and fair conduct), a soul stops karmic accumulations.
-External austerities such as fasting, reduced diet and isolated habitation, while internal austerities such as expiation, reverence, service, renunciation and meditation, according to Umaswati, along with respectful service to teachers and ailing ascetics help shed karma.
+External austerities such as fasting, reduced diet and isolated habitation, while internal austerities such as expiation, reverence, service, renunciation and meditation, according to Umāsvāti, along with respectful service to teachers and ailing ascetics help shed karma.

-The state of liberation is presented in Chapter 10 by Umaswati.
+The state of liberation is presented in Chapter 10 by Umāsvāti.
 It is achieved when deluding and obstructive karmas have been destroyed.
-This leads to the state of quietism and potentiality, and the soul then moves to the end of the universe, states Umaswati.
+This leads to the state of quietism and potentiality, and the soul then moves to the end of the universe, states Umāsvāti.